- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Many people assume that engaging a lawyer in their case will imply that they are hiding something.
 The truth is that hiring criminal defense lawyers ensures that your rights are protected from the beginning of your case to the very end.

 Even when you are sure that you are innocent of the alleged wrongdoing, it often ends up being a case of your word versus the complainant’s word in a sex crime case.
 More often than not, the odds are against the suspected sex offender.
-The courts depend on facts to decide a case, something an attorney who focuses on sex crimes knows how to approach in order for you to avoid a sex offense conviction.
+The courts depend on facts to decide a case, something an attorney who focuses on sex crimes knows how to approach for you to avoid a sex offense conviction.

 Let Criminal Defense Attorney Nicole Blank Becker Help You with Your Sex Offender Record Expungement Today!